phiroict/training_k8s_cluster/ReadMe.md

-Setting up an ingress point we install the nginx plugin ingress as decribed here:
+Setting up an ingress point we install the nginx plugin ingress as described here:

 `https://kubernetes.github.io/ingress-nginx/deploy/`